12 min read

 The leaders who put those values together aren't liars or villains.
 They're well-intentioned people who missed a critical step - they didn't give their values any legs.
 Enter: boundaries.

-• Companies who put a poster up about diversity need boundaries about who they will and won't hire.
+• Companies that put a poster up about diversity need boundaries about who they will and won't hire.
 What behaviour is acceptable in the workplace, and what isn't?
 Which activities are company-sponsored, and which aren't?

 The same is true in your leadership and personal life.

-• If you value spending time with family, you draw boundaries about which time is off-limits, what kind of commitments you're willing to take on, and what you'll say no to.
+• If you value spending time with family, draw boundaries about which time is off-limits, what kind of commitments you're willing to take on, and what you'll say no to.

 • If you value health, you choose what to eat, when to exercise and what to avoid.